Request Free Consultation

 Anyone injured in a New York accident that was due to the fault of another person or entity, should, as soon as possible, consult with an experienced personal injury lawyer.

 The Summons can be filed with a Complaint detailing the allegation against the alleged tortfeasor (wrongdoer), or by a Summons with Notice.
-In the case of the later, once process is served, the attorneys for the tortfeasor (defendant) can demand that a Complaint be served.
+In the case of the latter, once process is served, the attorneys for the tortfeasor (defendant) can demand that a Complaint be served.

 Once the Summons is filed, the plaintiff (injured party) has 180 days to effectuate service of process.
 Service of process can be made in a variety of ways.
-These include personal service, substituted service, service by mail, and by other methods.
+These include personal service, substituted service, service by mail, and other methods.

 Once service is made, the defendant has 20 days to Answer the Complaint.
 If service was made out of State, the time is increased to 30 days.